Why is my Nespresso blinking orange light and how to Fix?

 Blockage of coffee grounds in the machine

 Sometimes, the Nespresso machine experiences blockage of grounds in its centrifugal spinner at the top of the capsule holder.
-In this situation, the Machine cannot operate properly and alert the user by orange blinking light.

-To fix this you should adequately examine the capsule container to check whether there is any blockage because of old coffee grounds.
-Wipe the spinner thoroughly and try to spin it with your hands.
-If it’s spinning properly then the orange light might go away.
+Wipe the spinner thoroughly or clean it with a brush and try to spin it with your hands.
+If it’s spinning properly then the orange light will go away.

-In that case, you should quit the descaling.
 For quitting, Press and hold the buttons for approximately six to eight seconds or until the Machine beeps clearly.

 When this happens, you can release the button, and the system must exit on its own.

-3. The light blinks 2 times in 1 second and then off | Error in the capsule holder
+3. The light blinks 2 times in 1 second and then off

 This mostly happens in 2 different conditions.